An ideal introduction to Arabic for beginning students and independent learners

 Basics of Arabic will help readers:

 - Read and pronounce Arabic words

 - Learn the Arabic noun and verbal system

 - Understand syntax for writing and reading sentences

 Additional translation exercises and a complete lexicon are included at the back of the book.
 Ideal for students, missionaries, independent learners, and homeschoolers this accessible guide give readers a clear and understandable introduction to this important language.

 About the Author

-Ayman S. Ibrahim is Bill and Connie Jenkins Associate Professor of Islamic Studies and Director of the Jenkins Center for the Christian Understanding of Islam at Southwestern Baptist Theological Seminary.
-He wrote The Stated Motivations for the Early Islamic Expansion and has authored numerous articles on the Islamic world, appearing in The Washington Post, Evangelical Interfaith Dialogue Journal, Charisma News, and Ethics Daily among others.
+Ayman S. Ibrahim (PhD, Fuller Theological Seminary; PhD, University of Haifa) is Bill and Connie Jenkins Professor of Islamic Studies and director of the Jenkins Center for the Christian Understanding of Islam at The Southern Baptist Theological Seminary.
+He wrote The Stated Motivations for the Early Islamic Expansion and has authored numerous articles on the Islamic world, appearing in The Washington Post, Evangelical Interfaith Dialogue Journal, Charisma News, and First Things among others.